Call Us

 A therapy dog is different from an assistance dog, which will have special training to provide support for someone with a disability, or for someone living with a condition such as epilepsy.
 A therapy dog needs to be calm and react well to people’s tears, sudden noises and movements – all attributes that the team at Priory say that Bilbo has in abundance.

-Addiction Treatment Programme Manager at Priory Woking and Bilbo’s owner, Samantha Hickey, says: “Bilbo is joy personified and the impact he has on both staff and patients is so lovely to see.
-For patients, Bilbo offers love, comfort and endless cuddles and similarly is a source of comfort and relief for staff who work in a rewarding, but, at times, emotionally difficult, job.
+Samantha Hickey, Addiction Treatment Programme Manager at Priory Hospital Woking and Bilbo’s owner, says: “Bilbo is joy personified and the impact he has on both staff and patients is so lovely to see.
+For patients, Bilbo offers love, comfort and endless cuddles and similarly, is a source of comfort and relief for staff who work in a rewarding, but at times, emotionally difficult job.
 Seeing him plodding up and down the halls, tail wagging and tongue out, the happiness for all who lay eyes on him is so rewarding.”

-She adds: “Bilbo’s mix of breeds makes him very easy to train and it’s clear to see that he is able to ‘read’ human emotions and react accordingly.
+She adds: “Bilbo’s mix of breeds makes him very easy to train and it’s clear to see that he's able to ‘read’ human emotions and react accordingly.

 “Much like another of Priory’s therapy dogs, Lara – who has also attracted lots of positive attention at her resident hospital in Bristol – I suspect Bilbo is probably the most popular member of the therapy services team!”